 Tallinn's coronavirus measures information

-The City of Tallinn is following the recommendations of the Health Board and the Government in preventing the spread of the novel coronavirus.
-Additional measures have been implemented as a precaution.
+The City of Tallinn is following the recommendations of the Health Board and the orders of the Government in containing the spread of the novel coronavirus.

-The town's employees and officials continue their daily work and service to the citizens at a usual pace.
+The town's employees and officials continue their daily work and service to the citizens as usual.
 However, the servants of the city will offer clients with visible symptoms a face mask, hand disinfection possibilities are also available.
 If the client with visible symptoms refuses to wear a mask, the servant has a right to direct the client to use other channels of communication (emails, telephone, website, etc.).

 City Districts' contacts: